Note: The links in this post are affiliate links.

 While they can be ineffective against direct lightning strikes, a quality surge protector will stop most strong power surges and prevent them from damaging the gear that’s plugged into them.

-In other words, if you hadn’t had your computer plugged into a surge protector you could well have lost it to a power surge or lightning strike a lot sooner than you did.
+Bottom line: The surge protector that failed during this particular storm could well have saved your iMac from damage at least once or twice during the time you’ve owned it.
+That means if you hadn’t had your computer plugged into that surge protector you could well have lost it to a power surge or lightning strike a lot sooner than you actually did.